DAY 2 - DATA MANAGEMENT

 Developing And Building In-House Data Strategies In Rail Infrastructure

-• How to use data to improve train operations, centralised administrative procedures and decision management online scheduling
+• How to use data to improve train operations, centralised administrative procedures, and decision management online scheduling.
+Elaborate virtual conference on rail logistics cost reduction.

 • Understand how blockchain can increase digital safety in infrastructure projects & optimize sharing of data within organisations and the wider supply chain

-• How to adapt internal processes to apply machine learning to unstructured data in rail to optimise the asset management and documentation process across all digital projects
+• How to adapt internal processes to apply machine learning to unstructured data in rail to .optimise the asset management and documentation process across all digital projects.
+Various supply chain management and Rail Infrastructure Networking Event 2021.

 Jude Carey, Director Asset Management, Irish Rail Infrastructure